Tony Stewart: IndyCar and NASCAR O'Reilly Auto Parts Series

 In 1995, Stewart became the first driver to win USAC's version of the Triple Crown, earning championships in all three of USAC's major divisions, National Midget, Sprint, and Silver Crown.
 His winning the Hut Hundred and 4 Crown Nationals were the highlights of the year.
 With the advent of the Indy Racing League (IRL), which intended to provide opportunities for grassroots racers, Stewart found his way into Indy car racing; after unsuccessful negotiations with A. J. Foyt Racing, he signed early in 1996 for Team Menard as a last-minute addition for the abridged three-race initial season.
 In his Indy car debut at Walt Disney World Speedway, Stewart led 37 laps and finished a close second to fellow rookie Buzz Calkins.
 He also led laps at Phoenix in the early stages before a myriad of pit stop woes and mechanical issues led to his early exit from the race.

-For his Indianapolis 500 debut, he initially qualified on the outside of the front row, but the disqualification of Arie Luyendyk's time and the death of his teammate Scott Brayton a week later propelled Stewart to the pole position.
+For his Indianapolis 500 debut, Stewart initially qualified on the outside of the front row, but the disqualification of Arie Luyendyk's time and the death of his teammate Scott Brayton a week later propelled Stewart to the pole position.
 After leading 44 laps, his race ended before the halfway point due to a malfunctioning pop-off valve, which dropped him to 8th in the final point standings.
 When Stewart was not racing IndyCars, he raced stock cars, which he had signed to do beforehand.
 In 1996, he made his NASCAR Busch Series debut, driving for car owner Harry Rainer.
 In nine races, he had a best finish of 16th place.
 Stewart had more success in a one-time ride in the Truck Series with Mueller Brothers Racing, where he finished 10th.

-Stewart was poised to improve his IRL standing in the 1996-97 season but at times he struggled to finish.
+Stewart was poised to improve his IRL standing in the 1996-97 season, but at times he struggled to finish.
 He failed to finish the first three races of a ten-race schedule, but recovered to come in second at Phoenix.
 At that year's Indy 500, Stewart's car was good enough to enable him to win his first IRL race, leading 64 laps.
 However, he trailed off near the end of the race and settled for 5th place.
-He finally got his first career win at Pikes Peak, where he led all but seven laps of a 200 lap race.
+He finally got his first career win at Pikes Peak, where he led all but seven laps of a 200-lap race.
 He became the leading contender for the series championship after a bad slump knocked points leader Davey Hamilton out of first place.
 Despite an average end to his season, finishing seventh, fourteenth, and eleventh, and five DNFs, Stewart did just enough to beat Hamilton for the IRL title.
 He also raced in several midget events, finishing thirteenth and eleventh in the 1997 and 1998 USAC national points, and winning the Copper Classic both years.
 Between his time in USAC and the IRL, Stewart earned the nickname of "Smoke", first for slipping the right rear tire during dirt races and then for blowing his engine often during his 1997 championship run.